OpenMICG/HuMo3D/README.md

-# SIaU: Human-Centric Motion Prediction through 3D Scene Interaction-Aware Understanding
+# HuMo3D: Intention-Aware Human-Centric Motion Prediction in 3D Scenes

 ## Overview

-This repository contains the official implementation of the paper **[SIaU: Human-Centric Motion Prediction through 3D Scene Interaction-Aware Understanding](#)**.
+This repository contains the official implementation of the paper **HuMo3D: Intention-Aware Human-Centric Motion Prediction in 3D Scenes**.

-For additional details, please visit our [project page](https://sites.google.com/view/spl2025siau).

 ## Setup